Jul 24, 2023

 If you encounter the HTTP 503 error after installing a specific plugin, it means you have found the culprit.
 However, if you can’t identify which plugin is causing the problem, you might need to disable all plugins and enable them one by one.

 Aside from plugins, poorly-coded WordPress themes can also trigger the 503 errors.
 To fix this, try to change your WordPress theme to a default one, such as Twenty Nineteen or Twenty Twenty.

 If you keep exceeding the maximum process limit, some scripts or applications might be using more resources than your current plan provides.
 In this case, you will need to either optimize your website speed or upgrade your hosting plan altogether.

 A web application firewall (WAF) blocks any suspicious traffic from coming into your site.
 In other words, the firewall protects your website against malicious activities, from brute force and DDoS attacks to cross-site scripting and SQL injections.

 That being said, improper firewall configuration can detect false positives and block connections from a specific client.
 For example, your firewall might mistake a safe request from a content delivery network (CDN) as malicious, blocking critical traffic and triggering the 503 errors.

 Resolve this problem by resetting your firewall configuration.
-Hostinger VPS users can go to the admin panel, navigate to the VPS Management section, and click Reset Firewall.
+Hostinger VPS users can go to the admin panel, navigate to the VPS Settings section, and click Reset Firewall.